Solar Cruiser Disturbance Torque Estimation and Predictive Momentum Management: Momentum Management Using MPC

 Due to the use of a quadratic objective function, affine equality constraints, and affine inequality constraints, this MPC policy can be solved as a QP at each time step.
+The MATLAB function \texttt{quadprog} with its default settings is used to solve the QP optimization problem in the simulation results of this work.
 Solving this problem yields a sequence of optimal control inputs over the prediction horizon, \ie, $\mbs{\mathcal{U}}^* =\{ \mbf{u}_{-1|t_k}^*,\mbf{u}_{0|t_k}^*,\mbf{u}_{1|t_k}^*,\ldots, \mbf{u}_{N-1|t_k}^*\}$.
 Only the first input ($\mbf{u}_{0|t_k}^*$) is applied to the system before proceeding to the next time step and again solving for the optimal sequence of control inputs.

 In this work, the Kalman filter is designed to operate at the same rate (every $100$ seconds) as the MPC momentum management time step.
 At every time step $t_k$, a measurement update is performed, and the Kalman filter state $\hat{\mbf{X}}_k^+ = \bbm \hat{\mbf{x}}^+_{k} \\ \hat{\mbf{w}}^+_{k} \ebm$ is extracted to formulate the MPC prediction model in Eq.~\eqref{eq:MPC_pred_model}, where $\mbf{x}_k = \hat{\mbf{x}}^+_{k}$ and $\mbf{w}_k = \hat{\mbf{w}}^+_{k}$ are used for the prediction model at time $t_k$, and the linear transformation $\mbf{T}$ is used to compute $\mbf{x}^\text{MPC}_k$, where $\mbf{x}^\text{MPC}_k = \mbf{T}\mbf{x}_k$.
 This transformation enables MPC to seek a minimum norm angular momentum allocation while directly constraining the angular momentum on each RW.